nasa-pds-engineering-node/github-actions-base/README.md

   - MUSL C library
   - OpenSSL
   - `libxml2`, `libxslt`, and `libffi`
+  - GnuPG
 - But wait there's more
   - Git
   - Ruby (yes, in addition to Python)
+  - Java (yes, in addition to Ruby)

 And we might expand on this in the future.
 (Yuck.)